Bun.serve() supports server-side WebSockets, with on-the-fly compression, TLS support, and a Bun-native publish-subscribe API.

 Compression

-Per-message compression can be enabled with theperMessageDeflate parameter.
+Enable per-message compression with theperMessageDeflate parameter.

 boolean as the second argument to .send().